github/docs/content/code-security/dependabot/dependabot-alerts/about-dependabot-alerts.md

 ## Access to  {% data variables.product.prodname_dependabot_alerts %}

 You can see all of the alerts that affect a particular project{% ifversion fpt or ghec %} on the repository's Security tab or{% endif %} in the repository's dependency graph.
-For more information, see "[Viewing {% data variables.product.prodname_dependabot_alerts %} for vulnerable dependencies](/github/managing-security-vulnerabilities/viewing-and-updating-vulnerable-dependencies-in-your-repository)."
+For more information, see "[Viewing and updatng {% data variables.product.prodname_dependabot_alerts %}](/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts)."

 By default, we notify people with admin permissions in the affected repositories about new {% data variables.product.prodname_dependabot_alerts %}. {% ifversion fpt or ghec %}{% data variables.product.product_name %} never publicly discloses insecure dependencies for any repository.
 You can also make {% data variables.product.prodname_dependabot_alerts %} visible to additional people or teams working with repositories that you own or have admin permissions for.
 For more information, see "[Managing security and analysis settings for your repository](/github/administering-a-repository/managing-security-and-analysis-settings-for-your-repository#granting-access-to-security-alerts)."
 {% endif %}

 {% data reusables.notifications.vulnerable-dependency-notification-enable %}
-{% data reusables.notifications.vulnerable-dependency-notification-delivery-method-customization2 %} For more information, see "[Configuring notifications for vulnerable dependencies](/code-security/supply-chain-security/configuring-notifications-for-vulnerable-dependencies)."
+{% data reusables.notifications.vulnerable-dependency-notification-delivery-method-customization2 %} For more information, see "[Configuring notifications for {% data variables.product.prodname_dependabot_alerts %}](/code-security/dependabot/dependabot-alerts/configuring-notifications-for-dependabot-alerts)."

 You can also see all the {% data variables.product.prodname_dependabot_alerts %} that correspond to a particular advisory in the {% data variables.product.prodname_advisory_database %}. {% data reusables.security-advisory.link-browsing-advisory-db %}